thedalles77/USB_Laptop_Keyboard_Controller/README.md

  Commodore_64 Folder

-     Teensy LC code and key list files developed by Olga for a Commodore 64, documented in Readme file.
+     Teensy LC code and key list files developed by Olga for a Commodore 64, see Readme file.

  Teensy_Continuity_Tester Folder